dcmi/dc-srap/meetings/2023-02-14_srap_meeting_24_notes.md

 Juha: Have added properties.
 Role selection.
 Suggest we leave it at that.

-Tom: What is the namespace?
+Tom: What is the status of the namespace?

 Osma: https://www.rdaregistry.info/Elements/u/ .
 I think this is officially part of RDA.